Domestic Violence Attorney Westwood

 - Bail: The law creates new restrictions for when a defendant accused of a crime of domestic violence can be released from custody (either from the police station after an arrest, or from the court upon arraignment).

-- Arrest (6 Hour Rule): When someone is arrested and accused of a crime when court is not in session, they are entitled to have a clerk magistrate consider the issue of bail (any bail set during this time will be reconsidered by a judge or magistrate during the defendant’s arraignment in court).
+- Arrest (6-Hour Rule): When someone is arrested and accused of a crime when the court is not in session, they are entitled to have a clerk magistrate consider the issue of bail (any bail set during this time will be reconsidered by a judge or magistrate during the defendant’s arraignment in court).
 Now, in cases where a person is arrested and accused of a crime of domestic violence (violation of restraining order, domestic assault, domestic assault and battery, or strangulation) when court is not in session, no bail can be set until 6 hours after the time of arrest.

-- Arraignment (3 Hour Rule): Generally, when an individual is charged with a crime and brought before the court, as soon as the criminal complaint is signed and issued by the clerk, the defendant can be arraigned as soon as all parties are ready to proceed with the arraignment.
+- Arraignment (3-Hour Rule): Generally, when an individual is charged with a crime and brought before the court, as soon as the criminal complaint is signed and issued by the clerk, the defendant can be arraigned as soon as all parties are ready to proceed with the arraignment.
 Now, in crimes of domestic violence (violation of restraining order, domestic assault, domestic assault and battery, or strangulation), the arraignment cannot proceed until at least 3 hours after the complaint is issued and signed by the clerk.
 Only the Assistant District Attorney handling the case can waive the 3-hour rule.

 - Dangerousness Hearings: In Massachusetts, when a defendant is arraigned in a case, the Assistant District Attorney can “move for dangerousness.”
 Generally, a judge will continue the case 3-7 days to schedule a Dangerousness Hearing.
-At the hearing, the Assistant District Attorney will seek to introduce evidence to show that the defendant poses an imminent danger to the community and that there are no less restrictive means other than incarceration (imprisonment) that would ensure the safety of the community).
+At the hearing, the Assistant District Attorney will seek to introduce evidence to show that the defendant poses an imminent danger to the community and that there are no less restrictive means other than incarceration (imprisonment) that would ensure the safety of the community.
 A defense attorney can challenge that evidence, present evidence on behalf of the defendant, and argue that there are, in fact, less restrictive means than imprisonment that would ensure the community’s safety (ankle bracelet, drug testing, etc.)

 The new domestic violence law changes Dangerousness Hearings in 3 important ways: